f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `-n`, `--filename` (_bool_, default: `false`)

-Display the _name of the file_ on top of the window.
+Display the _Filename_ on top of the window.

 #### compare